 Staff of the Legislative Research Commission shall prepare proposed legislative citations for adoption by the House and shall assign those citations a number.
 The sponsor shall receive the original citation and a copy shall also be transmitted to the Clerk of the House prior to adoption.
 Each citation shall bear the signature of the sponsor and the name of the person or event cited, and upon adoption shall be spread at length upon the Journal.
-Citations shall be considered in the order of business "Motions, Petitions and Communications."
+Citations shall be read by title and sponsor only and considered in the order of business "Motions, Petitions, Communications and Announcements[Motions, Petitions and Communications]."

-VOTING
+27 VOTING

-Rule 66.
+1 Rule 66.
 Roll Call.
-Any member, with a second, may require a roll call on any matter pending before the House.
-The names of members shall be arranged alphabetically when taking a yea and nay vote.

-Any time these rules require a roll-call vote, or a yea and a nay vote of the members, that vote may be taken by either a voice roll call or the electrical voting system, as ordered by the Speaker.

-The Speaker, before each roll-call vote is taken, shall instruct the Clerk to sound the warning chimes installed in that part of the Capitol assigned to the use of the House.

-During a roll call any one member, with a second, may request and be afforded a delay of two minutes prior to the closing of the roll.
-Only one such motion shall be observed during any one roll call.
+Any member, with a second, may require a roll call on any 2 matter pending before the House.
+The names of members shall be arranged alphabetically 3 when taking a yea and nay vote.
+4 Any time these rules require a roll-call vote, or a yea and a nay vote of the members, 5 that vote may be taken by either a voice roll call or the electrical voting system, as 6 ordered by the Speaker.
+7 The Speaker, before each roll-call vote is taken, shall instruct the Clerk to sound the 8 warning chimes installed in that part of the Capitol assigned to the use of the House.
+9 During a roll call any one member, with a second, may request and be afforded a 10 delay of two minutes prior to the closing of the roll.
+Only one such motion shall be 11 observed during any one roll call.
+12 Rule 67.

-Rule 67.
 Electrical Voting System.
-When the House is ready to vote upon any question requiring a roll call, and the vote is to be taken by the electrical roll call system, the Speaker shall announce:

-"The question is on the passage of (designating the matter to be voted upon).
-All in favor of the question shall vote 'yea,' and all opposed shall vote 'nay.'
-The House roll is now open for voting."

-The Speaker shall recognize any member who rises for the purpose of explaining a vote.
-No member shall be allowed to speak more than three minutes to explain a vote, and shall not speak at all if the question is not a debatable question.

-When sufficient time has been allowed the members to vote and to explain their vote, the Speaker shall announce: "Have all voted?"
-"Does anyone desire to change their vote?" and, after sufficient pause, shall lock the roll call system and instruct the Clerk to record the vote.
-It shall be the responsibility of each member to determine the accuracy of the member's individual vote as registered opposite the member's name on the electrical roll call board and advise the Speaker of any desired change before the roll call system is locked.
+When the House is ready to vote upon any 13 question requiring a roll call, and the vote is to be taken by the electrical roll call system, 14 the Speaker shall announce: 15 "The question is on the passage of (designating the matter to be voted upon).
+All in 16 favor of the question shall vote 'yea,' and all opposed shall vote 'nay.'
+The House roll is 17 now open for voting."
+18 The Speaker shall recognize any member who rises for the purpose of explaining a 19 vote.
+No member shall be allowed to speak more than three minutes to explain a vote, 20 and shall not speak at all if the question is not a debatable question.
+21 When sufficient time has been allowed the members to vote and to explain their 22 vote, the Speaker shall announce: "Have all voted?"
+"Does anyone desire to change their 23 vote?" and, after sufficient pause, shall lock the roll call system and instruct the Clerk to 24 record the vote.
+It shall be the responsibility of each member to determine the accuracy of 25 the member's individual vote as registered opposite the member's name on the electrical 26 roll call board and advise the Speaker of any desired change before the roll call system is 27 locked.

+$Page \ 39 \ of \ 44$ BR027300.100 - 273 - XXXX

-The Clerk shall immediately start the recording equipment, and when completely recorded, shall present the result to the Speaker who shall announce same to the House.
-The Clerk shall enter upon the Journal the result in the manner provided by the rules of the House.
+1 The Clerk shall immediately start the recording equipment, and when completely 2 recorded, shall present the result to the Speaker who shall announce same to the House.
+3 The Clerk shall enter upon the Journal the result in the manner provided by the rules of 4 the House.